 For Small Areas:

-Spray applications can quickly attack the weeds and remove them more efficiently, roots and all.
-Always read the full directions for any liquid spray application, and ensure the product is safe for grass before buying it.
+Spray applications can quickly attack the weeds and remove them more efficiently, as well as roots.
+Always read the complete directions for any liquid spray application, and ensure the product is safe for grass before buying it.

-For just a few weedy spots, use the Liquid Weed Killer with the spray bottle provided (if pre-mixed) or purchase a concentrated Liquid Weed Killer and use a garden sprayer.
-Just mix weed concentrate with water as described, and target the small weed-infested lawn areas.
+For just a few weedy spots, use the Liquid Weed Killer with the spray bottle provided (if pre-mixed), or purchase a concentrated Liquid Weed Killer and use a garden sprayer.
+Mix weed concentrate with water and target the small weed-infested lawn areas.
 Save the mixture and re-apply to any weedy spots that reappear after two weeks.

 For Large Areas:

-For larger weed problems distributed throughout your entire lawn, you’ll likely want to apply a Granular Weed Killer across the entire yard.
+For more significant weed problems distributed throughout your lawn, you’ll likely want to apply a Granular Weed Killer in the yard.
 This will ensure you’re getting them all.
 Most weeds have a network of roots, and you want to kill the entire root system.

 6) Use The “Right Type” of Applicator

-Grass weeds can hide in the healthy grass in any place in your yard.
+Grass weeds can hide in healthy grass in your yard.
 For whole-yard applications, you can use a liquid concentrate with a hose attachment or granular treatment with a broadcast fertilizer spreader.

 Either method will kill weeds in lawns.
-However, a granular treatment is usually more cost-effective for medium to large lawns.
+However, a granular treatment is usually more cost-effective for medium to large properties.
 See each of the two recommended application methods below:

 A) How to Use A “Drop Fertilizer Spreader”